-Greece is that beautiful country in South Eastern Europe that pops up in your mind when you think of amazing turquoise waters and breathtaking sunrises and sunsets, dinners by the sea and all the beautiful things a vacation should have.
+Greece is that beautiful country in south eastern Europe that pops up in your mind when you think of amazing turquoise waters, breathtaking sunrises and sunsets, dinners by the sea and all the beautiful things a vacation should have.
 That’s right, Greece will give you an Instagram shot opportunity every 5 minutes!

-The islands are famous in this country, but the mainland is just as good, you just need to know where to go!
+The islands are famous in Greece but the mainland is just as appealing; you simply need to know where to go!
 So, welcome to Halkidiki, traveler!
-Halkidiki (or Chalkidiki) is a famous resort region in Northern Greece.
-The region is made out of three peninsulas or “feet”, each with its own unique charm, history and magic.
+Halkidiki (or Chalkidiki) is a famous resort region in northern Greece.
+The region is made of three peninsulas or “feet”, each with its own unique charm, history and magic.

 Each peninsula is different and each has its own specific crowd:

-- The first peninsula, Kassandra, has probably the most developed infrastructure, it is the ideal place for nightlife lovers and party animals.
+- The first peninsula, Kassandra, has probably the most developed infrastructure and is the ideal place for nightlife lovers and party animals.
 Why?
-It is the closest to Thessaloniki and it is full of students coming from there.
+It is the closest to Thessaloniki and is full of students coming from there.

 - The second leg is Sithonia.
 It is perfect for nature lovers (read – me!).
-It can offer both annoyingly blue sea sceneries and magical forests as well.
+It can offer both amazingly blue sea scenery and magical forests as well.

-- The third one is Athos, the world’s only monastic state, home to twenty monasteries.
-It can be visited only by men and you will need a special visa to enter the area.
+- The third is Athos, the world’s only monastic state, home to twenty monasteries.
+It can only be visited by men and you will need a special visa to enter the area.

 As I am not really a party animal lately and I can’t really visit Mt.
 Athos because I am a woman, the choice was simple – Sithonia it is!

-I spent most of my time visiting Sithonia peninsula so I will talk about that mostly, but I will also tell you about the tour I have taken to see Mt.
+I spent most of my time visiting the Sithonia peninsula so I will talk about that mostly, but I will also tell you about the tour I took to see Mt.
 Athos from the water.

 One important note from the start!
-For transportation in the peninsula – you will need a car!
-There is no way you can do sightseeing without it, public transportation is non-existent and renting taxis all the time would be too expensive.
+For transportation on the peninsula – you will need a car!
+There is no way you can go sightseeing without it-public transportation is non-existent and renting taxis all the time would be too expensive.
 The roads are good, so why not rent a car for that period of time when you feel like exploring?

-Ok, without further ado, here are the places that you should visit in Sithonia peninsula in Halkidiki:
+Ok, without further ado, here are the places that you should visit on the Sithonia peninsula in Halkidiki:

 8 Best Beaches of Sithonia

-Halkidiki boasts an amazing 550 km of beaches featuring hundreds (if not thousands!) of different stunning beaches!
-Visiting the most beautiful ones is part of the sightseeing when it comes to Sithonia.
+Halkidiki boasts an amazing 550 km of coastline featuring hundreds (if not thousands!) of different stunning beaches!
+Visiting the most beautiful ones is part of the sightseeing experience when it comes to Sithonia.

-The beaches are different – some are fancy and full of nice restaurants, some are wild and almost undiscovered by tourists.
+The beaches are different – some are fancy and full of nice restaurants while others are wild and almost undiscovered by tourists.

-Let’s talk about the ones that I liked the most (they are in order if you would start North and going the peninsula counter-clockwise).
+Let’s talk about the ones that I liked the most (they are in order if you started in the north and went around the peninsula counter-clockwise).

 2. Elia Beach